cincheo/file-visitor/README.md

 This utility written in Java allows for visiting a set of files within a directory.
 It can be specialized to perform any job on the visited files.

 The main program takes a unique argument, which is the working directory.
-The workin directory should contain a configuration file written in JSON, that defines options.
+The working directory should contain a configuration file written in JSON, that defines options.

 Default options (which can be extended) are for visiting purpose.